Walmart aims to empower workers with own devices, new app

-Walmart is coming out with a new app for its store workers’ phones that allows them to do a variety of tasks from digitally clocking into work to helping locate merchandise and answering customers’ questions.
+New York (AP) — Walmart is coming out with a new app for its store workers’ phones that allows them to do a variety of tasks from digitally clocking into work to helping locate merchandise and answering customers’ questions.

 It also has a push-to-talk feature to let them communicate directly with colleagues.